Measurements of differential cross-sections in top-quark pair events with a high transverse momentum top quark and limits on beyond the Standard Model contributions to top-quark pair production with the ATLAS detector at $\sqrt{s}=13$ TeV: Systematic uncertainties

 The uncertainty due to the choice of parton shower and hadronisation models is assessed by using the events generated by \POWHER to build pseudo-data, repeating the analysis, and comparing the unfolded distributions with the particle-level prediction of \POWHER.
 The impact of this uncertainty is quite important and largest at low $\pThad$.
 The uncertainty originating from the choice of generator is assessed by using pseudo-data created from the \MGNLOPY sample.
 The impact of this uncertainty is relatively small.
 The uncertainty originating from the scales used in the matrix elements and the parton shower is evaluated by using pseudo-data built from the samples with variations of the \hdamp\ parameter, and by using pseudo-data created by reweighting the nominal sample to correspond to different values of the \mur\ and \muf\ scales in the matrix elements, the parameters in the showering tune~\cite{ATL-PHYS-PUB-2017-007}, and the \mur\ scale in the final-state parton shower.
 The reweighted samples using the changes in the scales in the matrix elements and the changes in the parameter values in the showering tune are referred to as the ISR variations.
 The reweighted samples using the varied scale in the final-state parton shower are referred to as the FSR variations.
 These modelling uncertainties are found to be particularly important at high $\pThad$ (Figure~\ref{fig:uncbreakdown:toppt}).

 The extraction of the \JSF\ relies on the measured value of the top-quark mass, which is known to a precision of around $0.5$~\GeV~\cite{TOPQ-2017-03,CMS-TOP-14-022}.
 This uncertainty is evaluated by using pseudo-data built from MC samples where the top-quark mass is varied from its nominal value of $172.5$~\GeV.
-The impact on the analysis is small, although the use of the \JSF\ method increases the impact of this uncertainty, as seen in Table~\ref{table:Results_inclusive_xsection_uncertainties_JSFcomp}.
+Thanks to the high precision of the top-quark mass measurements, the impact on the analysis is small, although the use of the \JSF\ method increases the impact of this uncertainty, as seen in Table~\ref{table:Results_inclusive_xsection_uncertainties_JSFcomp}.

 The uncertainty in the parton distribution functions is evaluated using the 30 eigenvectors of PDF4LHC30~\cite{Butterworth:2015oua}.
 The impact of the uncertainty is found to be very small.